 Due to the expanding shellfish aquaculture industry in North Carolina and the increasing demand for shellfish water column leases with associated gear, the Coastal Resources Commission has been discussing ways to formalize the division's role in reviewing leases, and which activities might be suitable for CAMA permitting through CRC rulemaking.
 The Commission is proposing amendments to 15A NCAC 07M policies for floating structures to specifically state floating upweller systems are floating structures and are allowed at private docks as well as marinas.
-To allow floating upweller systems at a private docking facility, the Commission is proposing amendments to 15A NCAC 07H .0208(b)(6) Piers and Docking Facilities, a reference to 7H .0208(b)(5) Marinas as well as amendments to 7M .0602 and 7M .0603 Floating Structure Policies.
+To allow floating upweller systems at a private docking facility, the Commission is proposing amendments to 15A NCAC 07H .0208(b)(6) Piers and Docking Facilities, a reference to 7H .0208(b)(5) Marinas as well as amendments to 7M .0603 Floating Structure Policies.
+Additionally, the Commission is proposing to repeal 15A NCAC 07M .0602 due to recent Rules Review Commission responses to the Division's Periodic Review of Existing Rules.